 Having good hygiene is important because it helps stop germs and illnesses from potentially spreading.
 Unchecked germs can result in illnesses and infections, or you could contaminate your food and drinking water.
 You also can potentially spread the germs or infections to others.

-It is not just about germs, either.
 Many bacteria and fungi in the water, air, or on plants can cause an upset stomach, perhaps in a major way.
 While you won’t necessarily be contagious, it could knock you out of commission for a day or two.

 Having good hygiene impacts your health and protects the people around you.
 So, what does this have to do with camping?